shadowed1/ChromeOS_PowerControl/README.md

 - 0.54: `Fixed fancontrol zero rpm mode issue when adjusting min_fan speed while at zero rpm.` <br><br>
 - 0.55: `Fixed sleepcontrol not saving values due to moving config file to noexec mount for GUI.
 Simplified installer. ` <br><br>
 - 0.56: `Fixed GPUControl on startup not working.
 Removed sudo error warning on status pages.` <br><br>
 - 0.57: `Fixed audio detection settings and duplicate log entries for SleepControl.
 Installer will now stop scripts prior to downloading to fix bash error.
+Added icon support for GUI app running in Crostini.
 Fixed version command so Y is default.
 Thanks to Denny for reporting.`
 __Acknowledgements:__

 - Thanks to WesBosch for helping me learn to make an installer: